 Weight stigma, independent of body mass index, has been associated with declined health markers, such as blood pressure, lipids and sugars (Daly, 2017 ).
 Therefore, just thinking that you’re fat or feeling unsatisfied with your weight and body has potential health implications.

-I have written about the health implications of weight stigma in a blog called, How the goal of weight loss can undermine health, and in the book, Joyful Eating: How to Break Free of Diets and Make Peace with Your Body.
+I’ve written about the health implications of weight stigma in a blog called, How the goal of weight loss can undermine health, and in my book, Joyful Eating: How to Break Free of Diets and Make Peace with Your Body.

 Don’t shame people or guilt yourself for your lockdown weight

-The thing is, whether you lose or gain a few kilos during lockdown, and the subsequent weeks, it’s unlikely to have any long-term consequences on your health.
+The thing is, whether you lose or gain a few kilos during lockdown, and the subsequent weeks (or months), it’s unlikely to have any long-term consequences on your health.

-What you eat for a few weeks is unlikely to have long-term implications.
+What you eat for a few weeks is unlikely to have long-term health implications.

 Moreover, weight loss doesn’t mean an improvement in health.
 Nor does weight gain mean that we are becoming less healthy.
 A few kilograms are unlikely to have an impact on our health, long-term.